-There are a few options if you are serious about becoming a legitimate real estate entrepreneur without enduring the steep and expensive learning curve that comes with flipping houses on your own.
+There are a few options if you are serious about becoming a legitimate real estate investor without enduring the steep and expensive learning curve that comes with flipping houses on your own.

 Given the volume of existing online resources for flipping a single house on your own, we’ll focus on the latter two options of building a house flipping business: coaches and franchises.
 In order to develop and execute a house flipping business plan, you’ll benefit significantly from either a high-quality coach or a house flipping franchise.
 Yes, it’s possible to figure it out on your own and some have done so.
 The learning curve, however, is steep and long.
 Mistakes in this business are expensive.
 Trial and error might work in other businesses, but it’s a risky approach when you are developing real estate.
 If you can’t afford a quality guide, you probably can’t afford the inevitable mistakes that will come without one either.